By Martin E. Hansen, Member until 2018

 The seriousness shone out of Kimu Sensei's eyes when he told about Santa's secret martial art that only very few knew about, 40 Jokokan students swallowed it raw and nodded in appreciation, 4 Jiu-jitsu students did not understand a meter, and wisely chose to move to their own rooms.

-The warm-up took place in the traditional way, but slightly characterized by the whipped-up Christmas spirit and it also had to take over from the always serious Jan Shidoin, who was responsible for the warm-up, and the kiai was replaced with Santa's laughter hohohoho……In order not to make the confusion too great, kihon training limited to a small square of three by three steps (Zenkutsu-dachi), because now we shouldn't get too cocky.
-A very good training in goblin martial arts at beginner level, but it doesn't end there, because being a goblin is also about praising yourself.
-That is why shouts of joy were introduced when you had done well, the air soon became thick with self-praise "YEEEEESSS……hohohooooooooo".
+The warm-up was done in a traditional way, but slightly influenced by the whipped up Christmas spirit and it eventually had to take over from the always serious Jan Shidoin, who was in charge of the warm-up, and kiai was replaced with Santa Claus laughter hohohoho……In order not to make the confusion too big, the kihon training was limited to a small square of three by three steps (Zenkutsu-dachi), because now we shouldn't get too cocky.
+A very good training in gnome martial arts at the beginner level, but it doesn't end there, because being a gnome is also about praising yourself.
+That's why shouts of joy were introduced when you had done well, the air quickly became thick with self-praise "YEEEEESSS……hohohooooooooo".

-The next exercise on the program, which is essential for any combat elf, was fall technique, because in that case you are on ice or meet a postman on the ridge of a 3 km. high house, the latter probably the most likely, it's nice to be able to look after yourself.
-Forward roll falls, side falls and back falls indispensable when you have to save yourself and again not to forget “YEEESSSSS… …..hohohooo”.
-No real goblin without melee, so the next step was conquering the ridge, where we trained Uchi-uke followed by a shoulder lock takedown, all balancing on a straight line.
-If it was going to be a difficult postman, we then practiced a wrestling match, where all students got a chance against their instructor and you have to say that you lost your breath a little.
-For a moment we thought Sensei was showing signs of weakness when a tomato-red Per Shidoin tumbled around on the floor in an unrecognizable grip, but alas he just showed one of today's topics "you must also be able to give when you have the ability" and ended the commotion with a “Per-united-with-a-tatami-mat” technique, “do your own mats smell good Per ???”
+The next exercise on the program, which is essential for any fighting elf, was falling technique, because in the event that you are on slippery ice or meet a postman on the roof of a 3 km high house, the latter probably the most likely, it is nice to be able to take care of yourself.
+Forward roll falls, side falls and back falls are indispensable when saving yourself and again not to forget „YEEESSSSS… …..hohohooo‟.
+No real pixie without close combat, so the next step was conquering the roof ridge, where we trained Uchi-uke with subsequent takedown in shoulder lock, all balancing on a straight line.
+Should it now become a difficult postman we then trained wrestling, where all students got a chance against their instructor and it must be said that we lost our breath a little.
+For a moment we thought Sensei was showing signs of weakness, when a tomato red Per Shidoin was tumbling around on the floor in an unrecognizable grip, but alas he was just showing one of the topics of the day „you should also be able to give, when you have the ability‟ and ended the commotion with a „Per-united-with-a-tatami-mat‟ technique, „do your own mats smell good Per???‟

 The whole Christmas session naturally ended with a small graduation, where all candidates passed, including Jens Shihan, who could finally erase his Ho degree and turn on a sweaty Santa hat, and consider himself a real Santa Claus (for next year, he's probably got a long white beard, the white stink is already visible in the hair red.)